Muhammad-Adrees/portfolio/README.md

 Make sure the information sending with api's is correct

-You can logged in using the username and password, and use it to add your own content!!!
+You can logged in using the username and password, and use it to add your own content.
+As an admin you can edit all the active users and live projects.
+So for user the ui is different as compare to admin.

 ## Troubleshooting